akays89/bookSearch/README.md

 * [MongoDB](https://www.mongodb.com/) - A popular NoSQL database management program.
 * [Express](https://expressjs.com/) - A Node.js web application server framework used to build web applications.
 * [React.js](https://reactjs.org/) - A JavaScript Library used for building user interfaces.
-* [Node.js](https://nodejs.dev/learn/) - Node.js is an open-source, low-level, back-end JavaScript runtime platform that uses asynchronous programming and is a popular tool for almost any kind of project!.
+* [Node.js](https://nodejs.dev/learn/) - Node.js is an open-source, low-level, back-end JavaScript runtime platform that uses asynchronous programming and is a popular tool for almost any kind of project!
 * [Google Books API](https://developers.google.com/books) - An API that allows applications to retrieve book information from Google Books.

 ## License